krzentner/language-world/data/text-davinci-003/goal_py_md/basketball-3.py.md

 # basketball: put the ball into into the hoop
-# def basketball(robot):
+def basketball(robot):
     # Steps:
-    #  1. Line up the robot's gripper with the basketball
+    #  1. Put gripper above the ball
-    #  2. Reach for the basketball and grip it
-    #  3. Lift the basketball
-    #  4. Line up the basketball with the hoop
+    #  2. Drop gripper around ball
-    #  5. Shoot the basketball into the hoop
+    #  3. Push the ball towards the hoop
-    # First, line up the robot's gripper with the basketball.
+    # We need to put the gripper above the ball before we can grab it,
+    # because of the angle of the robot's gripper.
-    if check("the robot's gripper is not forward aligned with the basketball"): robot.move_gripper("forward aligned with the basketball")
+    if check("the robot's gripper is not above the ball"): robot.move_gripper("above the ball")
-    # When the gripper is forward aligned with the basketball, grab it.
+    # Once the gripper is lined up above the ball, we should be able to
+    # grab the ball by moving the gripper down around it.
-    if check("the robot's gripper is forward aligned with basketball"): robot.move_gripper("around the basketball", close_gripper=True)
+    if check("the robot's gripper is not around ball and the robot's gripper is open"): robot.move_gripper("around the ball", close_gripper=True)
-    # Once the gripper is around the basketball, lift it up.
+    # Once the gripper is around the ball, we can start pushing the ball
-    if check("the robot's gripper is around the basketball"): robot.move_gripper("above the hoop")
-    # Line up the basketball with the hoop.
+    # towards the hoop.
-    if check("the basketball is not aligned with the hoop"): robot.move_gripper("vertically aligned with the hoop")
-    # Finally, shoot the ball into the hoop by pushing it forward.
-    if check("the robot's gripper is vertically aligned with the hoop"): robot.move_gripper("left of the hoop", close_gripper=False)
+    if check("the robot's gripper is around the ball"): robot.move_gripper("forward aligned with the hoop")